dotnet/AspNetCore.Docs/aspnetcore/blazor/security/includes/troubleshoot-server.md

   The most common errors are caused by incorrect configuration.
 The following are a few examples:

   * Depending on the requirements of the scenario, a missing or incorrect Authority, Instance, Tenant ID, Tenant domain, Client ID, or Redirect URI prevents an app from authenticating clients.
-  * An incorrect access token scope prevents clients from accessing server web API endpoints.
+  * Incorrect request scopes prevent clients from accessing server web API endpoints.
   * Incorrect or missing server API permissions prevent clients from accessing server web API endpoints.
-  * Running the app at a different port than is configured in the Redirect URI of the Identity Provider's app registration.
+  * Running the app at a different port than is configured in the Redirect URI of the IP's app registration.
+Note that a port isn't required for Microsoft Entra ID and an app running at a `localhost` development testing address, but the app's port configuration and the port where the app is running must match for non-`localhost` addresses.

-  Configuration sections of this article's guidance show examples of the correct configuration.
-Carefully check each section of the article looking for app and IP misconfiguration.
+  Configuration coverage in this article shows examples of the correct configuration.
+Carefully check the configuration looking for app and IP misconfiguration.

   If the configuration appears correct: